cooklang/cooklang-import/README.md

 #### Manual Installation

-1. Download `cooklang-import-ios.zip` from the [latest release](https://github.com/cooklang/cooklang-import/releases)
+1. Download `CooklangImport-ios.zip` from the [latest release](https://github.com/cooklang/cooklang-import/releases)
 2. Extract and add `CooklangImportFFI.xcframework` to your Xcode project
-3. Add the Swift bindings file to your project
+3. Add the Swift bindings file from `swift/` to your project

 #### Usage in Swift